astropy/astropy-bot/README.md

   only whether the warning about closing should be posted.
 The intent is that this should always be ``TRUE`` except the first time that this is run or if you never want your stale pull requests be closed.

+  For repositories that do not want to ever close stale pull requests, this feature can be permanently disabled by defining ``autoclose_stale_pull_request: false`` in ``.astropybot.yml`` at the top level of the repository.

 * ``STALE_PULL_REQUEST_WARN_SECONDS``, which is the time in seconds from the last commit in order to be warned that it will be closed.